The 20 Best Leber Congenital Amaurosis Doctors Near Me in Pennsylvania, US

 English

 Kenneth H. Levin, MD, specializes in comprehensive ophthalmology.
 He is affiliated with UPMC Community Osteopathic, UPMC West Shore and UPMC Pinnacle Harrisburg.
 Dr. Levin completed his residency at Sinai Hospital of Baltimore and medical degree at Tulane University School of Medicine.
 Dr. Levin is rated as an Experienced provider by MediFind in the treatment of Leber Congenital Amaurosis.
-His top areas of expertise are Blepharitis, Dry Eye Syndrome, Allergic Conjunctivitis, and Conjunctivitis (Pink Eye).
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Blepharitis, Dry Eye Syndrome, Allergic Conjunctivitis, and Conjunctivitis (Pink Eye).

 Experienced in Leber Congenital Amaurosis